johannheyne/advanced-custom-fields-table-field/advanced-custom-fields-table-field/trunk/readme.txt

 * If the table has only a single empty cell (this is by default), no table data will return now.

 = 1.0.5 =
-* Fixed javascript issue in IE 8.
+* Fixes javascript issue in IE 8.
-* Fixed missing table borders and table header´s height in FireFox.
+* Fixes missing table borders and table header´s height in FireFox.

 = 1.0.4 =
-* Fixed an uri problem on some hosts.
+* Fixes an uri problem on some hosts.

 = 1.0.3 =
-* Fixed an php error on HTTP_REFFERER.
+* Fixes an php error on HTTP_REFFERER.

 = 1.0.2 =
-* Fixed error when including the plugin from inside a theme.
+* Fixes error when including the plugin from inside a theme.

 = 1.0.1 =
-* Fixed ACF validation error "required" when header option "use table header" was used and unchecked.
+* Fixes ACF validation error "required" when header option "use table header" was used and unchecked.

 = 1.0 =
 * Official Release of the free version